kc-frost/gpa-calculator/README.md

 # gpa-calculator

-a python gpa calculator using the grades to points conversion (gtp) scale of an unspecified university this project is made more for test of skills than an actual program
+a python gpa calculator using the grades to points conversion (gtp) scale of an unspecified university. this project is made more for test of skills than an actual calculator

 ## future potential changes